sinju-pau/Machine-Learning-BigData-and-Databases/README.md

 6. fare: how much the passenger paid
 7. embarked: where they got on the boat (C = Cherbourg; Q = Queenstown; S = Southampton)

-The data files together with a well-detailed description of the variables involved can be found at: https://www.kaggle.com/c/titanic/data
+The data files together with a well-detailed description of the variables involved can be found at <a href="https://www.kaggle.com/c/titanic">Titanic</a>

 The data analysis is performed using R, in RStudio environment.
 R is an open-source software environment for statistical computing and graphics.
 It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.You will need to have R set up on your computer.